In brief, here are the main six food groups to avoid, but please do read the full post:-

 Furthermore, pertinent to cases of Hashimoto Thyroiditis, zinc plays a role in regulating the immune system.

-Indeed, a 2018 meta-analysis found a consistent link between a zinc deficiency and patients with autoimmune disorders.
+Indeed, a 2018meta-analysis found a consistent link between a zinc deficiency and patients with autoimmune disorders.

 Zinc and Hashimoto’s diet